By Deborah Bailey

 AFRO Contributing Editor

-Thousands of friends, family, public officials and admiring fans of the music ministry of composer and gospel artist Richard Smallwood filled First Baptist Church of Glenarden in Maryland for a spirited farewell to the “Maestro” on Jan.
-24. Over two-and-a-half hours, the farewell celebration, filled with music, memories and messages of faith, flowed effortlessly, laced with classically inspired hymns and gospel hits composed by Smallwood.
+Thousands of friends, family, public officials and fans of composer and gospel artist Richard Smallwood filled First Baptist Church of Glenarden in Maryland for a spirited farewell to the “Maestro” on Jan.
+24. Over two-and-a-half hours long, the farewell celebration was filled with music, memories and messages of faith that flowed effortlessly.
+The service was laced with classically inspired hymns and gospel hits composed by Smallwood through the decades.

-A “Celebration Choir” consisting of Metropolitan Baptist Church, of Largo, Md., Union Temple Baptist Church, of Washington, D.C., and the Howard University Gospel Choir anchored musical selections offered throughout the service.
-They were led by members of the original Smallwood Singers, Vision, and other ensembles organized for recordings throughout his career.
+A “Celebration Choir” consisting of Metropolitan Baptist Church, of Largo, Md., Union Temple Baptist Church, of Washington, D.C., and the District’s Howard University Gospel Choir anchored musical selections throughout the service.
+They were led by members of the original Smallwood Singers, Vision and other ensembles organized for recordings throughout his career.

-The Rev. Dr. Maurice Watson of Arkansas, former pastor of Metropolitan Baptist Church, where Smallwood was a member, aptly eulogized the man many called “the Maestro,” noting Smallwood’s gift of fusing theology into the lyrics of his most classic songs.
+The eulogy was delivered by Rev. Dr. Maurice Watson of Arkansas, former pastor of Metropolitan Baptist Church, where Smallwood was a member.
+He noted Smallwood’s gift of fusing theology into the lyrics of his most classic songs.

 “Richard was a unique musician and artist.
 He wrote music that made us think and cry at the same time.
 His music ushered us into the presence of God.
-Richard was not only a gifted musician, but he was a preacher-theologian,” Watson said, noting that Smallwood was a theologically trained minister, earning his master’s of divinity at Howard University in 2004.
+Richard was not only a gifted musician, but he was a preacher-theologian,” Watson said, speaking to the fact that Smallwood was a theologically trained minister, earning his master’s of divinity at Howard University in 2004.

 “We didn’t know what to expect,” Rashad said.
 At that time, Howard University’s curriculum, like many HBCUs prior to the 1970s, only included classical music.

 “That choir was tight.
 Those harmonies were tight.
 Together.
-That’s a word that we can really attribute to him: Together,” she said with a smile, further noting Smallwood’s capacity to connect the campus and its surrounding community through gospel music.
+That’s a word that we can really attribute to him: ‘together,’” she said with a smile.
+Rashad said Smallwood had a way of connecting the campus and its surrounding community through gospel music.

-The reflections turned from profound to playful as Maryland Gov. Wes Moore surprised the audience with his personal rendition of Smallwood’s “Center of My Joy.”
+Aside from Rashad, Maryland Gov. Wes Moore surprised the audience with his personal rendition of Smallwood’s “Center of My Joy” during remarks he delivered with First Lady Dawn Moore at his side.

 Letters of condolence and commendation were also sent by former Presidents Barack Obama and William Clinton, U.S. Sen. Angela Alsobrooks (D-Md.), Prince George’s County Executive Aisha Braveboy, Washington, D.C.
 Mayor Muriel Bowser, and Wayne A.I.
 Frederick, interim president of Howard University, from which Smallwood received a lifetime achievement award in 2004.